fadri14/TimeAppTracker/README.md

 ## Roadmap
 - Add statistics
 - Add feature to pause timer
-- Possibility to request a specific date
+- Make data visualization more modular
 - Add the possibility to notify when an application has exceeded a certain time
 - Add support for flatpaks
 - A TUI